ML4GW/quickstart/README.md

 # ml4gw-quickstart

-## Setup
 Makefile for configuring environment to develop `ml4gw` applications on LDG.

+## Running Make
 Simply running `make` at the command line will:

 ### 1. Download and install miniconda